How to Set Up Resource Alerts

 If the average of the data points in the alert interval exceeds the threshold, the service triggers an alert.
 When the average of the data points in the alert interval falls back within the threshold, the service resolves the alert.
 At this time, it is not possible to manually resolve or acknowledge an alert.

 When the alerting service triggers an alert or resolves an alert, it sends a notification using the method you’ve chosen (either email or Slack).
 Each notification includes the name of the alert, the name and IP address of the triggering Droplet, and a link to the triggering Droplet’s page in the control panel.
-Additionally, notifications about triggered alerts include the alert policy parameters and the average resource usage at the time the alert was triggered.
+Additionally, notifications about triggered alerts include the resource alert’s parameters and the average resource usage at the time the alert was triggered.
 Resolution notifications include the length of the alert event and the current average resource usage.

 Control Panel Alerts